 - Women’s Wings Organization (WWO) on a project to support women IDPs and their families in Mayo and Elfathin Khartoum through the COVID-19 crisis, aiming to stop misinformation, stigma, and fear about COVID-19 through awareness campaigns, distribute hygiene kits and build women’s capacity to prevent and respond to the pandemic.

-- Amani Initiative to sustain its work preventing child marriage through the improvement of its management information systems.
-This work will also help the organization purchase computers and smartphones to work remotely so that it ensures the continuity of its services during the COVID-19 pandemic.
+- Amani Initiative on a project to sustain its work preventing child marriage through the improvement of its management information systems.
+The initiative will also help the organization purchase computers and smartphones to work remotely so that it ensures the continuity of its services during the COVID-19 pandemic.

-- Kyaka United Youth Deaf Association (KUYDA) to sustain its work providing humanitarian support to women and girls with disabilities in Kyegegwa Uganda, helping the organization adapt to the crisis by upgrading its facilities and providing training to staff and volunteers, who have been financially impacted by COVID-19.
+- Kyaka United Youth Deaf Association (KUYDA) on a project to sustain its work providing humanitarian support to women and girls with disabilities in Kyegegwa District, helping the organization adapt to the crisis by upgrading its facilities and providing training to staff and volunteers who have been financially impacted by COVID-19.

-- Women of Uganda Network (WOUGNET) to sustain its work enhancing the meaningful participation of women’s organizations in local and national emergency response, helping to improve its IT infrastructure and equipment for increased use of digital platforms for advocacy to prevent the further spread of COVID-19.
+- Women of Uganda Network (WOUGNET) on a project to sustain its work enhancing the meaningful participation of women’s organizations in local and national emergency response — helping to improve its IT infrastructure and equipment for the increased use of digital platforms for advocacy to prevent the further spread of COVID-19.

-- National Association for Women’s Action in Development (NAWAD), KBT, EBT, and KHWG on a joint project – targeting vulnerable women who work at truck stops, border crossings or sell market produce in Mbarara, Uganda – providing trainings on COVID-19 so that they can promote public health information and awareness at the local level.
+- National Association for Women’s Action in Development (NAWAD) — together with KBT, EBT, and KHWG — on a project targeting vulnerable women who work at truck stops and border crossings, or sell market produce in the city of Mbarara — providing trainings on COVID-19 so that they can spread public health information and awareness at the local level.

 Middle East & North Africa